What is the meaning of life?

 Other methods of awakening

-The following is a summary of 'The Meaning of Life' - followed by tips for harmonious living and possibly some tips for fully realizing our potential as human beings.
+The following is a summary of 'The Meaning of Life' as I see it - followed by tips for harmonious living and possibly some tips for fully realizing our potential as human beings.
 By reading this page and other pages on this website it may assist you, as a pointer, on the path to being happy, balanced and at peace with you Self and others around you - as I believe the understanding and practices have helped me.

-Don't believe anything -- experience it for yourself.
-Be open minded and healthy skeptical.
+Do not blindly believe anything here - experience it for yourself.
+Be open minded but be healthy skeptical.

-If put knowledge into action through regular practice you may have more experience or be aware of more good luck and you may be able to manifest and attract anything your heart desires and your life will have more meaning and direction.
+If one puts right knowledge into action through regular practice you may have more experience or be aware of more good luck and you may be able to manifest and attract anything your heart desires and your life may have more meaning and direction.

 This is real and available to all who are ready, willing and able.

 Now I've given you the positive sales pitch, I have to warn you.

 Asking the questions that this page and site deals with is a serious matter, no joke.
 Monks would cleanse and purify themselves before contemplating some of the deep questions of life.